lakhwindersingh/nb_openriskengine/README.md

 # nb_openriskengine
 SWIG'ed and container compiled openrisk engine provided by Acadiasoft.
 Code is natively compiled on Ubuntu (20.04) to deliver performance.

+Documentation for Open Risk Engine is available at https://github.com/OpenSourceRisk

 1. Docker compose expects location at line 15 in docker-compose.yml, currently pointing towards </data/code/projects/notebook>, which will be mapped to /home/jupyter/notebook.
 Replace this prior to running following commands.